 10 Tips on How to Stop Foxes Invading Your Property

 Foxes are scavengers and opportunistic feeders.
-They simply love rummaging through bins for leftover foods and often cause a big mess in doing so.
+They simply love rummaging through bins for leftover food and often cause a big mess in doing so.
 Always use sealed rubbish bags and secure bin lids.
-Also, consider keeping your bins in an enclosed area if possible to minimise risk.
+Also, consider keeping your bins in an enclosed area if possible to minimise the risk.

 Tight-sealing bin lids

-Pet food, especially cat and dog food is a major attractant for foxes.
-Always bring in your cat or dog's food and water bowls after feeding or before it gets dark to avoid attracting unwanted foxes.
+Pet food, especially cat and dog food, is a major attractant for foxes.
+Always bring in your cat or dog's food and water bowls after feeding, or before it gets dark, to avoid drawing foxes in.

 If you've got fruit trees or berry bushes, clear any fallen fruit promptly.
 Foxes love sweet treats such as plums and apples and may return regularly if food is available.